JohnGoldsmith/dotnetrdf-wiki/UserGuide-Querying-With-SPARQL.md

 ==== Default Graph ====

 A common error with making queries is that queries by default typically operate only over the unnamed default graph in the store (depending on your query processor).
 Therefore executing queries may yield no results depending on what graphs your data is in and whether you configured your dataset correctly.
 Please see the [[UserGuide/SPARQL Datasets|SPARQL Datasets]] page for discussions of configuring different kinds of dataset.
-You can also look at [[HowTo/Debug SPARQL Queries|Debugging SPARQL Queries]] for a method to debug what is happening with your query when using the in-memory SPARQL engine.
+You can also look at [[Debugging SPARQL Queries|HowTo-Debug-SPARQL-Queries]] for a method to debug what is happening with your query when using the in-memory SPARQL engine.

 The typical cause of this is that when you call ##LoadFromFile()## or ##LoadFromUri()## the library automatically assigns the graph a name based on the data source so when you add it a store instance it is a named graph rather than the default graph.
 The easiest way to resolve this is to simply set the ##BaseUri## property of your graph instance to ##null## after loading it and before you execute queries with it.